-Microsoft Core Services Engineering and Operations (CSEO) created a monitoring platform using Microsoft Azure telemetry tools to provide insight for business processes that flow through one of the largest SAP instances in the world.
-The new platform helps Microsoft keep key business users informed of business-process flows.
-It also provides leadership with a comprehensive view of business-process health, and allows our engineering teams to create a more robust and efficient SAP environment.
+Microsoft Digital, the organization that is powering, protecting, and transforming Microsoft created a monitoring platform that uses Microsoft Azure telemetry tools to provide insight for business processes that flow through one of the largest SAP instances in the world.
+The platform helps Microsoft keep key business users informed of business process flows.
+The solution also provides leadership with a comprehensive view of business-process health and allows our engineering teams to create a more robust and efficient SAP environment.

 Examining SAP at Microsoft

 Like many enterprises, Microsoft uses SAP—the global enterprise resource planning (ERP) software solution—to run various business operations.
 Our SAP environment is critical to our business performance, and we integrate it into most of our business processes.
 SAP offers functionality for enterprise services at Microsoft, such as human resources, finance, supply-chain management, and commerce.
 We use a wide variety of SAP applications, including:

 - SAP S/4HANA

 - ERP Central Component (ECC)

 - Master Data Governance (MDG) on S4